Are you tired of dealing with mold deformation issues in your manufacturing process? Look no further!

 (2) Increase process hole appropriately

-Increasing process holes or changing non-uniform holes into through holes can reduce the cracking sensitivity due to uneven thickness.
+Enhancing the number of process holes or converting non-uniform holes into through holes can also reduce the risk of cracking due to uneven thickness.

 (3) Close and symmetrical structure should be adopted as far as possible

 When the shape of the die is open or asymmetrical, the stress distribution is uneven after quenching, making it susceptible to deformation.
 To mitigate this, it is common to retain ribbing on general deformable groove dies before quenching and then cut it off after the process.
 This helps to prevent deformation at R during quenching and improves the overall stability of the workpiece.